Philo of Alexandria

 - Hugh of Saint VictorKEEL

-Three eyes — flesh, reason, and contemplation each seeing differently.
+Flesh, reason, and contemplation are three eyes, each seeing differently.

 - Iris MurdochKEEL